OXFORD PUNTING

 11.Folly Bridge Hiring Station, Osney Lock to Trout at Godstow and back.

-12.Folly Bridge Hiring Station, Osney Lock, right at Four Rivers, left before isis Lock, very low bridges (60cm!) to Medley Footbridge and back down main river.
+12.Folly Bridge Hiring Station, Osney Lock, right at Four Rivers, left before Isis Lock, very low bridges (60cm!) to Medley Footbridge and back down main river.

 13.Folly Bridge Hiring Station, Osney Lock, right at Four Rivers, through Isis Lock (key needed) up Oxford canal, 2 more locks, left to above Kings Lock, Godstow Lock and back down river.